Military history of the Song dynasty: Army

 In the year 960 the Song military had 378,000 enlisted soldiers.
 Around the turn of the 11th century its size had grown to 900,000 soldiers, increasing to 1,000,000 by the year 1022, and well over 1,250,000 by 1041.
 The overall expenses of upholding a military of this size consumed three-quarters of the state's entire annual revenue.
-To lessen the expense, in 1069 the Chancellor Wang Anshi created the institution of local militias as supporting units.
+To lessen the expense, in 1069 the Chancellor Wang Anshi created the institution of local militias known as baojia as supporting units.
 In 1073, Wang Anshi created a new bureau of the central government called the Directorate of Weapons, which supervised the manufacture of armaments and ensured quality control.

 The Northern Song military was headed by the Bureau of Military Affairs, the highest level of military administration.
 Executive officials of the Bureau of Military Affairs were second in position only to the chief councilors.
 While officially the highest functioning military organ, the Bureau of Military Affairs co-existed with the Three Capital Guards: the Palace Command, the Metropolitan Cavalry Command, and the Metropolitan Infantry Command.
 Together these two systems served as a mutual check and restraint on each other.
 Because of the Song's promotion of civil government, the Bureau of Military Affairs became increasingly occupied by civil officials.
 By the reign of Emperor Zhenzong of Song (r.
 8 May 997 – 23 March 1022), only 34 percent of senior officials in the Bureau were military officers.
 The emperor himself did not directly lead the military.

 Technically, the Northern Song maintained a system of three different levels of armies: the upper imperial armies, middle imperial armies, and lower imperial armies.
 The upper imperial armies alone consisted of four separate armies.
 However, after the beginning of Emperor Taizong of Song's reign (r.
 15 November 976 – 8 May 997), military organization was localized to the commandery level for all practical troop movements, fortifications, and battles.
 Generals and commandery units were deliberately kept apart and unfamiliar with each other to prevent rebellion.

 The Song dynasty did not have military conscription but rather recruited through volunteers.
 The strong and fit were sent to the capital as models and guides for other soldiers.
 Soldiers were required to tattoo their faces or arms with the designation of their military unit.
 Infantry units were organized 50 men to a platoon, two platoons to a company, and five companies to a battalion.
 During the Northern Song, half of the entire army of 1 million was stationed in and around Kaifeng.
 The remaining troops were posted in scattered forces along borders and near large municipalities, and in peacetime were used as means to maintain local security.
 Prefectural armies were created as reserves.
 They received no military training and were mainly used for industrial labor such as wall and road repair, river dike building, bridge construction, and transportation.